|MH Maps||Tech Spec||Download||License||Showcase||Reviews|

 There are two products - Mountain High Maps (MHM) and Mountain High Map Frontiers (MHMF).
 Mountain High Maps from Version 2.0 and subsequent versions include all the Frontiers material.
 The two products may be purchased and used independently.

-MHM Frontiers is a single CD-ROM of coastline, political boundaries, cities, rivers, latitude/longitude and names for those same items presented in TIFF masks, Illustrator EPS and FreeHand format files.
+MHM Frontiers is a collection of Illustrator EPS maps featuring coastline, political boundaries, cities, rivers, latitude/longitude and names for those same items presented in TIFF masks, Illustrator EPS and FreeHand format files.
 There are no relief maps, globes, animated rotations or colorized maps on Frontiers

 What is Frontiers?

-Mountain High Map - Frontiers is a CD-ROM of international boundaries, coastlines, rivers, cities, latitude/longitude and all corresponding names for outline mapping.
+Mountain High Map - Frontiers is a collection of 78 Illustrator EPS maps featuring international boundaries, coastlines, rivers, cities, latitude/longitude and all corresponding names for outline mapping.
 It is designed for compatibility use with MHM relief maps but primarily it can easily and accurately be used as a stand-alone mapping tool.
 Internal boundaries are also included for the USA, Canada and Australia.
-The disc is politically up to date and includes boundaries for the CIS (former USSR republics) and Yugoslavian states.
+The collection is politically up to date and includes boundaries for the CIS (former USSR republics) and Yugoslavian states.
 The disc has three file formats, TIFF masks, Illustrator EPS and FreeHand internal format.
-It is also a hybrid disc that will run on both Mac and PC platforms.
+It is also a hybrid and will run on both Mac and PC platforms.

 What is GlobeShots?

 GlobeShots is a collection of globe images from the Mountain High Maps.
 Fifteen global views from our MHM collection have been colorized in many different ways to give a hundred high resolution globe images and 160 low resolution images.
-They are supplied on CD-ROM as 300 dpi RGB TIFF files and the same selections are also available in low resolution 72 dpi BMP (PC) or PICT (Mac).
+They are supplied as downloadable collection at 300 dpi RGB TIFF files.

 Are these satellite images?